 Keybird’s new MIDI

-The pedal signal is also integrated into the MIDI stream, so your full playing carries over into your DAW.
+The pedal signal is also included in the MIDI stream, so your playing dynamics and pedal use carry through to your digital setup.

-In the video below, you can hear the difference: live acoustic sound, MIDI audio file, and MIDI performance with and without the foam installed
+In the videos below, you can hear the difference: live acoustic sound, MIDI audio file, and MIDI performance with and without the foam installed

 Wav output: